Are you introverted or extroverted?

 There will be places and locations that you enjoy.

-And there will be places and location that you loath.
+And there will be places and locations that you loath.

 Simple, increase the former and limit -or exclude- the latter.